doublesecretagency/craft-siteswitcher/README.md

 </ul>
 ```

-### Checking whether a translated element exists

-Lastly, you can add a fallback to show a link to the homepage of the target site if the entry does not exist on the target site by setting the third parameter to true:
+### Fall back to the translated homepage

+Assuming your homepage is properly translated across each site, you can set the homepage as a final backstop.
+If the link cannot otherwise be determined, it will link to the translated homepage instead.

+Simply set the optional third parameter to `true`:

 ```twig
 {% set element = (category ?? entry ?? null) %}